lucywang000/clj-statecharts/docs/content/docs/get-started.md

 If you do not want these actions to be executed, use `fsm/initialize machine {:exec false}` instead.

-If the machine contains delayed transitions, it must have a `:scheduler` key that satisfies the `statecharts.delayed.Scheduler` protocol.
+If the machine contains [delayed transitions]({{< relref "docs/delayed.md" >}}), it must have a `:scheduler` key that satisfies the `statecharts.delayed.Scheduler` protocol.

 #### (fsm/transition machine state event)

-Returns the next state based the current state+event.
+Returns the next state based the current state & event.
 It also executes all the entry/exit/transition actions.

 If you do not want these actions to be executed, use `fsm/transition machine state event {:exec false}` instead.